 If you marry your OQA, you will need to complete and submit a Dependent Information Form within 30 days of your marriage to report your change in relationship.
+Because benefits provided to your legal spouse are not considered a taxable fringe benefit, you will no longer be subject to tax withholding for OQA coverage as of the date of your marriage.

-Call the Shared Services Center - HR Customer Care at 734-615-2000 locally, or toll free at 866-647-7657, or email sharedservices@umich.edu, if you have any questions or need additional assistance.
-Shared Services Center - HR Customer Care is open Monday - Friday 8:00-5:00 EST.
+Call the SSC - HR Customer Care at 734-615-2000 locally, or toll-free at 866-647-7657, or email sharedservices@ umich.edu, if you have any questions or need additional assistance.